Khatyn massacre: Post-war trials

 In 1946, the officer who ordered the massacre, Bruno Pavel, was prosecuted at the Riga Trial and executed.
-Ivan Melnichenko, the leader of the Dirlewanger unit which committed the massacre, was fatally shot by NKVD agents on 26 February 1946 while resisting arrest.
+Ivan Melnichenko, the commander of Dirlewanger's Ukrainian platoon unit which assisted the battalion 118 committing the massacre, was fatally shot by NKVD agents on 26 February 1946 while resisting arrest.
 Multiple collaborators who participated in the massacre were tried in the 1960s and 1970s.
 Some of them were executed.

 The commander of one of the platoons of 118th Schutzmannschaft Battalion, former Soviet junior lieutenant Vasyl Meleshko, was tried in a Soviet court and executed in 1975.

 The chief of staff of 118th Schutzmannschaft Battalion, former Red Army senior lieutenant Hryhoriy Vasiura, was tried in Minsk in 1986 and found guilty of all his crimes.
 He was sentenced to death by the verdict of the military tribunal of the Belorussian Military District.
 Vasiura was executed in 1987.

 The case and the trial of the main executioner of Khatyn was not given much publicity in the media; the leaders of the Soviet republics worried about the inviolability of unity between the Belarusian and Ukrainian peoples.

 Khatyn Memorial

 "Cemetery of Villages" with 185 tombs.
 Each tomb symbolizes a particular village in Belarus which was burned together with its population.

 Khatyn became a symbol of mass killings of the civilian population during the fighting between partisans, German troops, and collaborators.
 In 1969, it was named the national war memorial of the Byelorussian SSR.
 Among the best-recognized symbols of the memorial complex is a monument with three birch trees, with an eternal flame instead of a fourth tree, a tribute to the one in every four Belarusians who died in the war.
 There is also a statue of Yuzif Kaminsky carrying his dying son, and a wall with niches to represent the victims of all the concentration camps, with large niches representing those with more than 20,000 victims.
 Bells ring every 30 seconds to commemorate the rate at which Belarusian lives were lost throughout the duration of the Second World War.

 Part of the memorial is a Cemetery of villages with 185 tombs.
 Each tomb symbolizes a particular village in Belarus that was torched along with its population.

-Among the foreign leaders who have visited the Khatyn Memorial during their time in office are Richard Nixon of the US, Fidel Castro of Cuba, Rajiv Gandhi of India, Yasser Arafat of the PLO, and Jiang Zemin of China.

 According to Norman Davies, the Khatyn massacre was deliberately exploited by the Soviet authorities to cover up the Katyn massacre, and this was a major reason for erecting the memorial – it was done in order to cause confusion with Katyn among foreign visitors.

 In 2004, the Memorial was renovated.
-According to 2011 data, the Memorial was in the top ten of the most attended tourist sites in Belarus – that year it was visited by 182,000 people.
+According to 2011 data, the Memorial was in the top ten of the most attended tourist sites in Belarus: that year it was visited by 182,000 people.